' One of the Sunniest and Most Charming Ghost Stories Ever Told '

 — Quote in Siméon —

-In a small village in the West Indies, Siméon, a music teacher and Isidore, his
+In a small West Indian village, Siméon, a music teacher and Isidore, his

 star disciple, a mechanic by necessity and guitarist by passion, shared the same

 ambition, an impossible dream — to put their island on the world’s music map with

 Zouk music.
 Orélie, Isidore’s ten-year-old daughter helps him in his endeavors,

 by bringing Simeon back to life, after the drunken rum lover fell from his